 'Which version of the standard?' is only available to members of the Financial Reporting Faculty.
 Please note that to access electronic versions of IFRS through the links in these standard trackers you need to have first logged into eIFRS.

 Full access to details of all the amendments is only available to Financial Reporting Faculty members.
 Find out how to join the faculty.

 1. The IASB issued a proposed new standard on Insurance Contracts in July 2010.
 A revised exposure draft was issued in June 2013.
 When this standard is finalised, it intends to amend IFRS 9 to clarify the accounting treatment of investment funds which issue notional units in linked contracts.
-Analysis is currently ongoing and a final standard is expected to be issued during 2016.
+A final standard is expected to be issued in March 2017.

 2. The IASB has added a narrow scope project on symmetric prepayment options to its agenda.
 The objective of this project is to examine whether amortised cost would provide useful information for instruments that contain symmetric prepayment options and which otherwise have contractual cash flows that are solely payments of principal and interest.